puppeteer/puppeteer/docs/api/puppeteer.browserfetcher.remove.md

 Promise&lt;void&gt;

-A promise that resolves when the revision has been removes or throws if the revision has not been downloaded.
+A promise that resolves when the revision has been removed or throws if the revision has not been downloaded.

 ## Remarks